albacoretuna/flowdock-search-and-analytics/README.md

 Choose "sentEpoch" as your time stamp field.

 4. I got tons of messages and errors in console, what's hapenning?

 Try openning Kibana, and see if the indexing is working, if it's working forget about the erros :D

 5. I get "elasticsearch not found, trying again in 60 seconds" what's that?
 Wait for 60 seconds, probably it will find it, if not, you need to check your settings in .env file

+6. Is indexing incremental?
+If I run it again will it start from scratch?
+It is incremental.
+Every time you run it again it only downloads the new messages.
 </details>